Givikap/project-distribution/README.md

 Having such a large data pool for our project, as well as being able to display grade distribution data in a readable and easy to understand manner, yet getting it fast without a lot of computation or excess memory use.

 ## Tools used
-The frontend of the website was developed using React native and JavaScript.
+The frontend of the website was developed using React and JavaScript.
-The backend of the website was developed using Python and Flask, as well as seaborn.
+The backend of the website was developed using Python and Flask, as well as Pandas, Matplotlib and Seaborn.

 The graphs were developed using Matplotlib and Pandas.